icecreamforfree/robot-cone/README.md

 Handlers that were used :
 1. CommandHandler
 Handler class to handle Telegram commands
 2. MessageHandler
 Handler class to handle Telegram messages such as text, media or status update
 3. ConversationHandler
 Handler class to hold a conversation with a single user

+### Firestore
+To setup Cloud Firestore follow these steps:
+1. Create a project in [Firestore console](https://console.firebase.google.com/u/0/)
+2. Navigate to Database section and create a database
+3. Set up environment by installing the required dependencies and library
+4. Initialize Cloud Firestore SDK by using Firebase Admin SDK on your server
+    - go to project settings and navigate to Service accounts tab
+    - generate new private key (a json file will be donwloaded to your local disk and is ready to use)
+5. You are ready to add and get data!